FraPagano/Mobile-Robot-Simulator-Controllers-/README.md

 sudo apt update
 sudo apt-get install xterm
 ```
 I created a launch file in the launch directory that executes all the necessary nodes and the simulation environment.
-You can run the program by entering the following command:
+You can run the programs by entering the following command:

 ```
 roslaunch final_assignment launchAll.launch
 ```

-The three modalities and the UI nodes will run on an xterm terminal.
+The three modalities and the UI nodes will run on different xterm terminals.
+You can control the robot with the three different modalities by reerring to each xterm terminal that will appear after the launch file execution.

 If any of the three node terminates, the launch file will terminates all the nodes.